Manual versus Powered Toothbrushes

 Both manual and electric toothbrushes can effectively remove plaque if patients use correct technique and brush for an adequate time period (Figures 10‑11).
 Certain toothbrush designs, however, provide more effective removal than others.
 Some studies show oscillating-rotating electric brushes can be more effective at plaque removal than manual brushes.
 Electric toothbrushes were shown to be as safe to use as manual toothbrushes if used properly.

 Electric toothbrushes can be effective for all patients, particularly those with low manual dexterity or physical limitations.
-The larger handle may be better for patients who cannot grip the smaller manual toothbrush handles, e.g., patients with arthritis or stroke victims.
+The larger handle may be better for patients who cannot grip the smaller manual toothbrush handles, e.g., patients who have been diagnosed with arthritis or stroke.
 The patient should be encouraged to try both manual and electric toothbrushes and determine which is best for them.
 However, the patient should be instructed to use the new toothbrush for at least four weeks, as it takes approximately 3-4 weeks for someone to develop a habit.
 Trying new dental products requires time to adapt to new habits.